Trustee Directors are responsible for ensuring Vision Super is managed properly in the best interests of all members.

 View Director appointment rules

 Geoff Lake was appointed as Chair of Vision Super in April 2018.
 Geoff was first appointed to the Vision Super Board in August 2009, on the nomination of the MAV, and served as Deputy Chair from 1 July 2014 to April 2018.
 He has been a Councillor with the City of Monash since March 2000, and was Mayor from 2002 to 2004 and again in 2014.
-He was President of the MAV from 2004 to 2006 and continues to serve on the MAV Board.
+He was President of the MAV from 2004 to 2006 and continued to serve on the MAV Board until 2018.

 Peter Wilson was appointed as a Director of Vision Super on 1 July 2012, on the nomination VWIA.
 Peter has served as Chairman of Yarra Valley Water since 2008, and has been involved with the water industry for several years.
 He is National President of the Australian Human Resources Institute and holds a range of public and private directorship and advisory roles.